philnguyen/soft-contract/soft-contract/README.md

 > racket cmdline.rkt example.rkt

+By default, the tool "havocs" all exported values from the module.
+To just run the module from top to bottom without havoc-ing, use `-r`:

+> racket cmdline.rkt -r test/programs/safe/sat.rkt

 In order to be used with SCV, the file `example.rkt` should declare:

 ```{racket}
 (require soft-contract/fake-contract)
 ```

-And provide bindings as well as contracts *at the end*:
+And provide bindings as well as contracts *at the end* of the file:

 ```{racket}
 (provide/contract